rust-lang/book/src/ch18-01-what-is-oo.md

 ### Objects Contain Data and Behavior

-The book _Design Patterns: Elements of Reusable Object-Oriented Software_ by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley Professional, 1994), colloquially referred to as _The Gang of Four_ book, is a catalog of object-oriented design patterns.
-It defines OOP this way:
+The book _Design Patterns: Elements of Reusable Object-Oriented Software_ by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley, 1994), colloquially referred to as _The Gang of Four_ book, is a catalog of object-oriented design patterns.
+It defines OOP in this way:

 > Object-oriented programs are made up of objects.
 An **object** packages both
 > data and the procedures that operate on that data.
 The procedures are
 > typically called **methods** or **operations**.

-Using this definition, Rust is object-oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
+Using this definition, Rust is object oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
 Even though structs and enums with methods aren’t _called_ objects, they provide the same functionality, according to the Gang of Four’s definition of objects.

-### Encapsulation that Hides Implementation Details
+### Encapsulation That Hides Implementation Details

 Another aspect commonly associated with OOP is the idea of _encapsulation_, which means that the implementation details of an object aren’t accessible to